apache/ignite/modules/control-center-agent/README.txt

     -s, --server-uri
        URI for connect to Ignite Web Console via web-socket protocol, default
        value: wss://localhost:3001
-    -tm, --test-drive-metadata
-       Start H2 database with sample tables in same process.
-JDBC URL for connecting to sample database: jdbc:h2:mem:test-drive-db
-    -ts, --test-drive-sql
-       Create cache and populate it with sample data for use in query -t, --token
+    -t, --token
        User's security token